Aripiprazole is a type of medication called an atypical antipsychotic. It is sold under a variety of brand names including Abilify and Aripiprex.

 Aripiprazole is believed to work by changing the behaviour and characteristics of key neurotransmitters in the brain, in particular serotonin and dopamine.

-Aripiprazole is sometimes used to help children and adolescents with autistic disorder control irritable behaviour such as aggression, temper tantrums, and frequent mood changes.
+Aripiprazole is sometimes used to help children and adolescents diagnosed with autistic disorder control behaviours such as aggression, temper tantrums, and frequent mood changes.

 Please read our Disclaimer on Autism Interventions